denten-books/plain-text/2-device.md

 ### 2.1 Technique / Technics

-What sort of a thing is a literary device?
-The formal concept of a "device," used widely in literary studies, is in part an artifact of an unfortunate translation from Russian.
-The Russian *priem* would be better translated as "technique," in the sense of "method," "approach," or "procedure."
-The word "device" contains these meanings as well, but in modern usage, it usually carries a more concrete connotation, as "an object, machine, or piece of equipment that has been made for a special purpose" [@_device_2016].
-"Laying bare the device," for Viktor Shklovsky, the Russian formalist critic who coined the phrase, meant making explicit the implied mechanisms of literary trope, particularly in cases where such tropes turn "stale," "automatic," and "naturalized," that is, bereft of their original poetic and evocative power.
+What kind of a thing is a literary *device*?
+The formal concept of a device, used widely in literary studies, is in part an artifact of an unfortunate translation from the Russian *priem*.
+The word would be better translated as "technique," in the sense of "method," "approach," or "procedure."
+Device contains these meanings as well, but in modern usage, it often carries a more concrete connotation, as "an object, machine, or piece of equipment that has been made for a special purpose" [@_device_2016].
+"Laying bare the device," for Viktor Shklovsky, the Russian formalist critic who coined the phrase at the turn of the century, meant making explicit the implied mechanisms of literary trope, particularly in cases where such tropes turn "stale," "automatic," and "naturalized," that is, bereft of their original poetic and evocative power [@shklovsky_voskreshenie_1914; @shklovksy_poetika_1919;

-Vladimir Nabokov, a writer conspicuously aware of his literary--theoretical heritage, used defamiliarization in the formalist vein often and with relentless clinical precision.
-In the short story "A Guide to Berlin," to which
+@shklovksy_art_2012].[^ln2-shklov]

-D. Barton Johnson attributes our first glimpse at Nabokov's "mature virtuoso style," Nabokov writes:
+Vladimir Nabokov, a writer conspicuously aware of his literary--theoretical heritage, used the formal technique of "laying bare the device" often and with relentless clinical precision.
+In the short story "A Guide to Berlin," to which D. Barton Johnson attributes our first glimpse at Nabokov's "mature virtuoso style," Nabokov writes:

 > In front of the house where I live, a gigantic black pipe lies along the outer edge of the sidewalk.
 A couple of feet away, in the same file, lies